VitorSerpa/PDF_Translator/README.md

-# curriculum_translator
+# Curriculum Translator
-A program that translates your curriculum from Portuguese to English
+## A program that translates your curriculum from Portuguese to English
+The program generates a TXT with all PDF lines of your curriculum translated